top of page

 By doing so, you can take advantage of tax relief and potentially enhance your employer contributions, which can make up for the delay in starting your pension earlier.
 Additionally, it's possible that you may have held multiple jobs, so it's wise to track down any previous pension schemes and consider consolidating them.

 Investing in real estate, such as a buy-to-let property, can also provide a source of income for your future.
-With 17 years left until the typical retirement age of 67, you still have ample time to accumulate substantial savings.
+You still have ample time to accumulate substantial savings in your forties, as your sixties are still some distance into the future.
+Your pension pot still has decades of potential growth ahead.

 So, if you're looking to start a pension in your 40s, rest assured that you have many options and a significant amount of time to plan for a comfortable retirement.